File Watchers allow you to automatically run command-line tools like compilers, formatters, or linters when you change or save a file in the IDE.

 Creating a File Watcher

-In the Name text box, type the name of the File Watcher.
+In the Name field, type the name of the File Watcher.
 By default, CLion suggests the name of the selected predefined template.

 Configuring the expected type and location of input files